VishwaSaranga/Journey-Snaps-version-2.0/README.md

 Journey Snaps | version 2.0 | 29th Oct 2024

-✅This project is an e-commerce website for travel and wildlife photography.
+✅ This project is an e-commerce website for travel and wildlife photography.
 This project was done as an assignment for the subject Web Systems and Technologies (IT22013), which I learned in the second semester of my second year at the university.

 ⭕ Purpose and Goals